Setting up the Wistia - HubSpot Integration

-With your Wistia-HubSpot powers combined... well, you won't be Captain Planet, but you'll be pretty close.
-Here's the rundown on how to get that sweet, sweet integration power.
+Connect Wistia & HubSpot to supercharge your multimedia marketing.
+With our powers combined... well, you won't be Captain Planet, but you'll be ready to get those sweet, sweet leads and engagement data into HubSpot for automation.

 Haven’t signed up for the integration yet?

 HubSpot is a marketing platform designed to help increase leads and drive better engagement.
 They are the masters of inbound marketing … heck, they invented it!

 This article is all about configuring the Wistia - HubSpot integration for collecting leads and sending viewing and listening data into contact records.
 If you’re generally curious about what this integration can do, here’s an overview of the HubSpot integration’s features.